webmaster442/BookGen/Commands.md

     Optional argument.
 Specifies work directory.
 If not specified, then the current directory will be used as working directory.

+# JsonArgs

+Creates an empty json arguments template file for a given bookgen command.

+`BookGen JsonArgs -c [command] {-d [directory]}` `BookGen JsonArgs --command [command] {--dir [directory]}`

+A Json arguments template can be used to store command line arguments, so the bookgen command can be invoked with the same arguments without having to type them in again.

+Arguments:

+-c, --command:
+    Required argument.
+Specifies the command for which the json template will be created.

+-d, --dir:
+    Optional argument.
+Specifies work directory.
+If not specified, then the current directory will be used as working directory.

 # Math2Svg

 Renders a single markdown file containing Tex formulas to svg files